mavila6/budget-tracker/README.md

 ### Usage

-Run `npm start` in the command line to initiate the server or `npx nodemon` to start the live server.
+Run `npm start` in the command line to initiate the server.
 Go ahead and navigate to localhost port 3001 in your browser to test the application.

 ### Screenshots